facebookresearch/eai-vc/README.md

 ## Shared resources

 **Shared directory**: On FAIR Cluster, we have 20TB allocated to the shared directory `/checkpoint/yixinlin/eaif/`, which includes shared (processed) datasets, third-party libraries, model run results, experiments/sandbox.
-Please feel free to use it as the shared directory for this project; the directory is owned by the group `eaif` by raising a task for Penguin (example [task](https://www.internalfb.com/tasks/?t=128888137)).
+Please feel free to use it as the shared directory for this project.

+The directory is owned by the group `eaif`.
+Add yourself to this group by raising a task for Penguin (example [task](https://www.internalfb.com/tasks/?t=128888137)).
+For the group changes to take effect, you may need to log out of all ssh/screen/tmux sessions, and restart the tmux server (by running `tmux kill-server`).

 **Shared public wandb**: